WildGums/Orc.DbToCsv/README.md

 This library's sole purpose is to extract data from a MS SQL database into csv files.
 Each table or view will have a corresponding csv file.

-The repository contains a library as well as a command line utility.
+The repository contains a library, a command line utility and a task runner

 Usage
 -------